h4cktoria/HCoG/README.md

 ## Usage Guide

+TODO: Migrate it to releases page

 1. Download the latest [release](https://github.com/h4cktoria/HCoG/releases/tag/HCoG) and copy it to the game
 2. ```import_code()``` and use it.

 For more pleasant usage, I would recommend you to read through the [wiki](https://github.com/h4cktoria/HCoG/wiki)

+## Frequently Asked Questions

+TODO

 ## License